carlosds27/NothingIsMissed/README.md

 # NothingIsMissed
-This is a Demo Spring Boot Application that utilizes Spring JPA Data to connect to a MSSQL Database.
+This is a simple Business bookeeping order backend that utilizes Spring JPA Data to connect to a MSSQL Database.

 ## How to Run the Project
 1. Change the database password on the `docker-compose.yaml` file as needed.